Lesley Manville, Kayli Carter Join Kevin Costner Drama ‘Let Him Go’

 Costner will play a retired sheriff and Lane will portray his wife.
 After the loss of their son, the couple leaves their Montana ranch to rescue their young grandson from the clutches of a dangerous family living off the grid in the Dakotas.
 When they arrive, they discover the family has no intention of letting the child go.

-Manville will play the matriarch of the villainous family, with Donovan and Brittain playing her sons with Carter portraying the daughter-in-law of Costner and Lane’s characters.
+Manville will play the matriarch of the villainous family, with Donovan and Brittain playing her sons and Carter portraying the daughter-in-law of Costner and Lane’s characters.

-Manville received an Academy Award nomination in the Best Supporting Actress category.
-Carter starred in for “Phantom Thread.”
-Carter was nominated for an Independent Spirit Award for Best Supporting Female for her role in “Private Life.”
+Manville received a supporting actress Oscar nomination last year for “Phantom Thread.”
+Carter was nominated for an Independent Spirit Award for supporting actress for her role in “Private Life.”